Going traveling soon? Here's how credit card travel insurance stacks up against standalone travel policies, and which one you should get.

 So if you’re someone that travels a lot, having a credit card with travel insurance included may justify the cost of the credit card’s annual fee.

 Credit cards with travel insurance can have different requirements for activating the policy.
 There are generally three common ways of activating the travel insurance on your credit card:

-According to an ASIC review in 2015, more than half of all credit cards with travel insurance required the full airfare to be paid on the credit card to activate the policy, while less than half required a minimum spend of between $250 and $1,000 on prepaid travel costs (like accommodation).
+According to ASIC, more than half of all credit cards with travel insurance required the full airfare to be paid on the credit card to activate the policy, while less than half required a minimum spend of between $250 and $1,000 on prepaid travel costs like accommodation.

-You should definitely read the Product Disclosure Statement (PDS) and speak to your card provider about what their policy activation requirements are.
-In some cases, you might have to actually notify the card issuer you plan to use the policy, otherwise your spouse and/or children might not be covered.
+You should definitely read the Product Disclosure Statement (PDS) and speak to your card provider about what their policy activation requirements are, and if you can include anyone else like your spouse or partner.

 Excesses on credit card travel insurance